Cold night. Glass of red. Ugg boots. Game of Thrones. Hearty beef stew. Bliss!

 - 5–6 fresh button mushrooms, sliced

-- Add beef and cook until colour changes to grey, about 5 minutes.
-Add white wine or Verjuice, Worstershire sauce, dried mushrooms, garlic, sherry, stock, thyme, rosemary, fennel seeds, star anise and nutmeg.
-Pour in the stock, stir and bring to boil.
+- Add the wine, coconut amigos or Tamari sauce, apple cider vinegar (or lemon juice), dried mushrooms, garlic, sherry, thyme, fennel seeds, rosemary, star anise and nutmeg.
+Pour in the stock, stir and bring to a boil.

 - Cooking part 1.
 Cook with a lid on, on low heat, for 1 hour 15 minutes.
 If using a cheaper, tougher cut of beef, increase the time to 2 hours and 15 minutes.